 Mistake:

-Removing the skin before cooking can cause the fish to dry out.
+Removing the skin before cooking can cause the fish to lose moisture and become dry.

 Solution:

-- Cook salmon with the skin on to lock in moisture and protect the flesh.
-If you prefer skinless fish, remove the skin after cooking for best results.
+- Cook the salmon with the skin on to lock in moisture and protect the flesh from direct heat.
+If you prefer skinless salmon, remove the skin after cooking for the best texture.

 Using the Wrong Pan or Heat Level